reinforcement-learning-kr/RL-RobotArm/README.md

 > - (1st month) At the same time, review each article (reinforcement learning or robotic arm control) weekly throgh Hangout.
 >  -We're here!
 - (2nd month) We will choose two papers to be implemented directly among the reviewed papers. -> already done.
-- (2nd month) Divide team to two sub-team, than implement two article each.
+- (2nd month) Divide team to two sub-team, then implement two article each.
 - (third month) Complete the implementation and write a tutorial.
   - Code implementation will work through github.
   - Documents will be shared in ppt or markdown format.